M-Kaif1/Insurance_Cost_Prediction_System/README.md

 - Practiced **error analysis and interpretation of predictive models**
 - Built **modular and scalable code**, laying the foundation for more advanced machine learning projects

-This project serves as a strong demonstration of **analytical thinking, problem-solving, and applied AI skills**, making it highly relevant for research-oriented internships such as **MBZUAI UGRIP**.